Cuke7/pf2e_temp/readme.md

 # pf2e-database

 pf2e-database is a module alowing to access data from Pathfinder 2E.

+Disclaimer : the data doesn't belong to me and this project was purely made as an exercise.

 ### Get datasets

 #### `db.getDataSets(dataSetName) -> promise`

 See the list of allowed **_dataSetName_** arguments [here](https://github.com/foundryvtt/pf2e/tree/master/packs/data).
 **Exemple:**

 ```javascript
 const db = require("pf2e-database");
 let set = await db.getDataSets("classes");